StevenLiuWen/ano_pred_cvpr2018/README.md

 # Future Frame Prediction for Anomaly Detection -- A New Baseline
-This repo is the official open source of [Future Frame Prediction for Anomaly Detection -- A New Baseline, CVPR 2018](https://arxiv.org/pdf/1712.09867.pdf) by Wen Liu, Weixinluo, Dongze Lian and Shenghua Gao.
+This repo is the official open source of [Future Frame Prediction for Anomaly Detection -- A New Baseline, CVPR 2018](https://arxiv.org/pdf/1712.09867.pdf) by Wen Liu, Weixin Lluo, Dongze Lian and Shenghua Gao.
 A **demo** is shown in *https://www.youtube.com/watch?v=M--wv-Y_h0A*.
 It is implemented in tensorflow.
 Please follow the instructions to run the code.

 ## 1. Installation (Anaconda with python3.6 installation is recommended)